johngallagher/patterns/_patterns/query-object-over-queries-on-models-or-controllers.md

+---
+categories: Rails
-# Avoid querying sets of objects from models/controllers
+name: Avoid querying sets of objects from models/controllers
+---

 Consider extracting complex SQL queries into their own classes, which would otherwise clutter ActiveRecord models or controllers.

 # In Practice

 Query object goes in `app/queries` folder.

 ## Bad